 The data were collected as part of a larger concurrent mixed-methods study and the number of study participants were chosen based on the requirements for that study.
 The data, code, and materials for the project can be found here: https://osf.io/qr7cm/?view_only=365bf35f7ddd45548143b851e10cfcd9.
 Ethical approval was obtained from the authors’ institutional review board.
 Participants consented to participate in the study, and they were told that their participation was entirely voluntary and their responses would be kept confidential.
 Survey data were collected via Prolific, an online participant recruitment website, and qualitative interviews were based on a convenience sample recruited via social media.
 Participants were eligible for the study if they were 18 years old or above and living with their romantic partner in a country where social distancing measures were in place at the time of the baseline survey.
 Participants recruited through Prolific received up to £6.70 if they completed all follow-ups.
 Qualitative interview participants were entered into a raffle to win one of two £30 Amazon vouchers after the first interview and one of two £20 Amazon vouchers after the second interview.

 Participants completed a survey weekly for five weeks via a survey platform Qualtrics.
+Participants also completed a daily diary for the first week but these data are not used in the present report as we did not ask how the goals were being affected on a daily basis.
 The first survey was completed on 31st March, 2020, which was shortly after many countries had gone under lockdown, and included additional baseline demographic questions.
 Participants were also asked if they had experienced coronavirus symptoms in the past two weeks at baseline and whether anyone was currently experiencing symptoms at each follow-up.
 In all surveys, we asked participants questions about their relationship and goals.
 The questions relevant to this study were: “Please list up to 3 tasks or goals you worked on in the past week.” and “Briefly describe how your goals and how you pursue them have been affected by the pandemic.”.